 They see it like this: If major media companies are taking a hit and struggling, what hope is there for us?

-As a result, many companies are cutting out digital agencies altogether, vowing instead to try to build out an internal team that can learn the ropes of digital advertising and experiment with a few campaigns through Google AdWords or Facebook Ads.
+As a result, many companies are cutting out digital agencies altogether, vowing instead to try to build out an internal team that can learn the ropes of digital advertising and experiments with a few campaigns through Google AdWords or Facebook Ads.

 However, those sticking with and trusting digital agencies are no longer simply demanding results.
 They are demanding transparency.
 And they are demanding visualizations.

 Screenshots from antiquated PowerPoint presentations aren't going to cut it.
 The clients of digital agencies increasingly want a real-time glimpse into performance so they can immediately see what's working and even help course correct when things aren't looking so good.

 This is where digital advertising dashboards come in

 Dashboards can be a complementary software solution to digital advertising efforts, and help funnel real-time data both to clients and to an agency's team.
 While an agency's analytics team may feel at home in advertising interfaces like Google AdWords and Facebook, their clients and members on their creative team may find these interfaces confusing.

 A digital advertising dashboard (yes, like ours but there are many others out there), allow for the broad consumption and continuous monitoring of those key advertising campaign metrics.
 Plus they allow for those metrics to be "mashed up" with or simply paired beside metrics from other data sources.

 For example, you can pull in a particular data point from Google Analytics and place it in a dashboard beside data from Salesforce and Twitter—or whatever data sources best help you capture the performance insights you need.
 As the saying goes, what you measure, you improve.